ThomasMBury/personal-website-hugo/content/home/experience.md

     date_end: '2020-01-31'
     description: |2-
         - <a href="https://uwspace.uwaterloo.ca/handle/10012/15531" target="_blank">Thesis</a>: "Detecting and distinguishing transitions in ecological systems: model and data-driven approaches"
-        - Developed methodology and an open-access <a href="https://github.com/ThomasMBury/ewstools" target="_blank">Python package</a> on detecting tipping points (bifurcations) in time series data.
+        - Developed methodology and an open-source <a href="https://github.com/ThomasMBury/ewstools" target="_blank">Python package</a> on detecting tipping points (bifurcations) in time series data.
         - Tested methodology with climate, ecological, geological and engineering datasets.
-        - Published first-author papers in prestigious journals including PNAS, Journal of the Royal Society Interface, and PLOS Comp.
+        - Published as first-author in leading journals including PNAS, Journal of the Royal Society Interface, and PLOS Comp.
 Biology.

   - title: Course Instructor
     company: Faculty of Mathematics, University of Waterloo
     company_url: 'https://uwaterloo.ca/math/'